Crystal Beach Cyclone: Operation

-The ride ran one or two trains consisting of three or five four-passenger cars depending on crowds.
-Later, the trains would be permanently reduced to three cars to keep forces on the structure lower.
+The ride ran one or two trains consisting of three or five four-passenger cars, depending on crowds.
+Later, the trains were permanently reduced to three cars to keep forces on the structure lower.

-Ride time was around 40 seconds, discounting station to top of the lift, which extended the time to a total of about 70 seconds.
+Ride time was around 40 seconds, discounting station to top of the lift, which extended the time to about 70 seconds.
 This would have been slightly faster than before opening day because almost half a metre had been removed from the height of the second hill due to roll-back problems.

 Reports say the ride at Crystal Beach drew 75,000 on opening day and crowds were so heavy that a railing was broken by those pushing to get close to the new ride.
 One patron rode 67 times that day and on its second day of operation, two boys rode 52 times.

 Accidents and incidents

 Over 5 million rides were given in the Cyclone's 20-year history with only one fatality.
 This occurred on opening day May 30, 1938, when 22-year-old Amos Wiedrich allegedly stood up to take his suitcoat off.
 He was thrown from the train after the first drop and fell to his death, being hit seconds later by the train he had been riding in.
 At the inquest however, a failed lap bar was deemed to be the cause and the rider's estate was awarded $3000 by the court.

 Yvonne Salais died on the second day of sister coaster Lightning's operation, in 1927, after having jumped out.

 The Crystal Beach ride also kept a nurse in the station who was there to assist anyone who fainted, although she was originally hired to help lower insurance costs.
 Later, it is rumored that she was kept on the payroll to help keep the Cyclone known as one of the fiercest coasters around.
-Popular coaster lore says that she kept smelling salts on her and that a hot dog stand adjacent to the coaster sold splints.
+Popular coaster lore says that she kept smelling salts ready, and that a hot dog stand adjacent to the coaster sold splints.

 Maintenance issues

 These coasters, unfortunately, turned out to be a maintenance headache due to the high forces generated on the structure.
-Some reduction was gained through the use of three-car trains, but still the track suffered.
+Some reduction was gained through the use of three-car trains, but the track still suffered.
 According to Robert Cartmell's book "The Incredible Scream Machine: A History of the Roller Coaster", a man who worked at Palisades while the Traver-designed Cyclone operated said that he could not remember one week where it operated every day.
-Structural and mechanical failures prevented it from being able to be open on anything resembling a regular schedule, and the sheer viciousness of the ride did not help to endear the coaster to the park's visitors.
+Structural and mechanical failures prevented it from being able to be open on anything resembling a regular schedule, and the ride's sheer viciousness did not endear it to the park's visitors.

 In 1938, the entire ride at Crystal Beach was overhauled (supposedly by Herbert Schmeck) with many extra stress ties added.